+STATEMENT OF ACCOUNTING POLICIES

+1 General

-STATEMENT OF ACCOUNTING POLICIES General The Statement of Accounts summarises the Authority's transactions for the 2016/17 financial year and its position at the year-end of 31 March 2017.
-The Authority is required to prepare an annual Statement of Accounts in accordance with proper accounting practices by the Accounts and Audit Regulations 2015.
+The Statement of Accounts summarises the Authority's transactions for the 2016/17 financial ear and its position at the year-end of 31 March 2017.
+The Authority is required to prepare in annual Statement of Accounts in accordance with proper accounting practices by the accounts and Audit Regulations 2015.
 These practices primarily comprise the Code of